Veritable Lasagna

 ◆ vlMemSize()

-vl_memsize_t vlMemSize ( vl_memory * mem)
+VL_API vl_memsize_t vlMemSize ( vl_memory mem)

 Returns the size (in total number of bytes) of the specified block of vl_memory.